Courses of Study

 PH231f Introduction to Astrophysics Listed as Astronomy 231.
 Four credit hours.
 N, Lb.
 McGrath

 PH241f Modern Physics I An introduction to the two central paradigms of non-Newtonian physics: Einstein's special theory of relativity and the quantum behavior of light and matter.
 The postulates of Einstein are presented and the consequences explored theoretically along with experimental evidence for relativity.
-The experimental evidence for quantum mechanics is considered from a historical perspective, beginning with Planck's quantum hypothesis for blackbody radiation through to the Bohr model of the hydrogen atom and the experimental evidence for the Schrödinger equation.
-Students will acquire skills in solving mathematical problems, advanced laboratory work, and scientific writing.
-Lecture, discussion, and laboratory.
-Students must be available for a self-scheduled lab outside of class time for approximately three hours every second week.
+The experimental evidence for quantum mechanics is considered from a historical perspective, beginning with Planck's quantum hypothesis for blackbody radiation through to the Bohr model of the hydrogen atom and the experimental evidence for the SchrȜdinger equation.
+Students will acquire skills in solving physics problems and learning to communicate the solutions effectively in writing.
+Lecture and discussion.
 Prerequisite: Physics 145 and Mathematics 122 or 162.
 Four credit hours.
-Conover
+Tate

 PH242s Modern Physics II An intermediate-level introduction to quantum mechanics and atomic physics.
 Topics include the Schrödinger equation, interpretation of the wave function, one-dimensional potentials, hydrogen atom, electron spin, exclusion principle, atomic structure, and atomic spectra.
-Lectures, discussions, and labs.
-Enrolled students must be available for a self-scheduled lab outside of class time for approximately three hours every second week.
+Lectures and discussions.
 Prerequisite: Physics 241.
 Four credit hours.
 Bluhm

 PH311s Classical Mechanics Newton's laws, oscillatory motion, noninertial reference systems, classical gravitation, motion of rigid bodies, and Lagrangian and Hamiltonian mechanics.
 Lecture and discussion.
 Prerequisite: Physics 145 and Mathematics 122 or 162.
 Four credit hours.
 Chakdar